-Mom Writes To Ivanka Trump After Jewish Daycares Receive Terrifying Bomb Threats
+Mom Writes To Ivanka After Jewish Daycare Threats

 The uptick in threats and hate crimes against the Jewish population is scary for many reasons.
 But the Trump Administration has been fairly quiet about actually doing something to stop these hate crimes — even though President Donald Trump's daughter Ivanka Trump is Jewish herself.
 So one mom is took the issue into her own hands in an effort to encourage Ivanka to do something about these crimes.
 A mom wrote to Ivanka Trump after a Jewish daycare near her received a bomb threat (though its worth noting that daycares and elementary schools around the country have received similar threats).

 In response to frightening threats to Jewish community centers and schools, Ivanka advocated for "religious tolerance" from all Americans.
 But those threats hit too close to home for one mom.
 Lindsay Hadley, an art director in Indianapolis, knew all too well what it's like to worry about her child being safe at school.
 That's because her son Milo was reportedly abused at his daycare, to the point that doctors feared his legs were broken, according to Working Mother.com.
 Now at Hebrew Congregation’s Early Childhood Center, Hadley worries for her son's safety all over again after news of the threats against Jewish daycares spread.

 She shared her story in a sweet letter, which was addressed to "Theodore's mom," the name of Ivanka's youngest son, and starts the letter off by saying that she has "thoroughly enjoyed looking at photos of Baby Theodore in the White House."
 The letter, which was published in full on Facebook and on Working Mom, is a strong appeal to encourage spreading love rather than hate: